is a typically long but relatively shallow drainage on the east side of Cedar Mesa

 to the west is generally good for all vehicles, all year, being regularly maintained.
 There are a few bumpy wash crossings and short stretches of soft sand, however.
 Fish Creek is reached by a very short side track, branching off 9.4 miles south of Hwy 95 and 8.9 miles north of US 163; this ends at a small parking/camping area right next to the corridor of bushes and trees enclosing Comb Wash, though surrounded by flat, sandy land at either side.
 A BLM trailhead sign and register are located at the end of the track.

-Lower End of the Canyon
+Lower End of Fish Creek Canyon

 By the trailhead, Comb Wash is usually between one and two feet deep, and contains muddy water.
 The path starts by crossing the creek and the thin belt of bushes on the far side, where the route may not be evident, but it soon rises above the undergrowth to an open, sandy ridge, running alongside a fence where it is marked by a few more BLM signs.
 Fish Creek flows a short distance north; there is no canyon yet but ahead the land gradually rises and the trail drops down towards the wash as low cliffs form at either side, after half a mile.
 From here the canyon stays shallow, deepening only slowly so that the cliffs are just 300 feet high after 4.5 miles, at the furthest ruin site.
 The path stays on the south side of the creek initially, through surroundings that are quite overgrown, especially along the streamway, which is mostly hidden from view by dense thickets of willow and tamarisk.
 There are lots of spiky tumbleweed plants as well.